Give us a missed call on

 Why these swings matter

 Rebar rarely moves in isolation.
-Each ₹1/kg change in Delhi’s yard price echoes—within days—through landed costs in Hyderabad and Kolkata.
-Forecast cash flow with that lag in mind, stagger big pours, and lock only the steel you can unload inside ten days.
+A ₹1 per kg change in benchmark yard prices can quickly influence landed costs across other major markets.
+Plan cash flow with this lag in mind.
+Stagger large pours where possible, and lock in only the steel you can receive and use within about ten days.

-Buying guide – five actions that pin down the sharpest Kamdhenu rate
+Buying guide – 5 actions that pin down the sharpest Kamdhenu rate

 2. Build a three-quote stack.
 Phone at least two stockists and one direct mill desk on the same day, within the same hour if possible.
 That snapshot shows the true mid-market number before traders mark it up.